Electricity in Turkey: End user pricing

 The complicated system of prices to end consumers is regulated by the government.
-In 2020, residential consumers paid about 75 lira (US$) per 100 kWh, of which 39 lira (US$) went to generating companies and 21 lira (US$) to distribution companies; the rest was tax.
 A green tariff called YETA (the certificates are called YEK-G) to allow consumers to buy only sustainable electricity was introduced in 2021.
 The YETA price is higher than the regular price by a certain amount per kWh (about 1 lira in 2022).

 Electricity prices were greatly increased in early 2022 following a large depreciation of the lira in 2021.
 Household consumption under 210 kWh a month is priced at a cheaper rate.
 There is some time based pricing: with 2200 to 0600 being cheapest followed by 0600 to 1700, and 1700 to 2200 being the most expensive.
 According to Shura Energy Center moving to more time-based end user pricing would be beneficial: with prices being somewhat higher in the early morning and a lot higher in the late afternoon, as there is plenty of sunshine to meet demand in the middle of the day (see also duck curve).
 Shura suggested in 2020 that future pricing should be more competitive and better reflect costs, with low-income families being continued to be supported with direct payments.
 Vulnerable families are supported with direct payments for their electricity consumption up to 150 kWh/month.
 In early 2022, prices for small businesses became a political issue, as they had risen a lot due to global energy prices rises and the depreciation of the lira.
-There were street protests, and the main opposition Republican People’s Party leader Kemal Kılıçdaroğlu refused to pay his own bill in support.
+There were street protests, and the main opposition Republican People's Party leader Kemal Kılıçdaroğlu refused to pay his own bill in support.
 The president said that businesses would also be moved to a tiered pricing system, the number of households supported would be almost doubled to four million, and civil society organisations would be moved to the household rate.

+In 2023 Shura suggested that the electricity consumption tax (ETV or BTV) of 5% residential, was unfairly disadvantaging electricity over gas, for example by taxing electricity powering heat pumps more than gas for heating.
+They said that taxes and subsidies for residential gas and electricity should at least be equalized.